-Jamie van Dyck studied Arts in Music at Yale University.
-He is a composer, arranger, theorist and the lead guitarist from Earthside one of the more acclaimed modern metal bands in the progressive music scene.
-Jaime is al these together, and also a best friend, a brother, and a passionate musician who feels the stitch of anxiety and the relief of purpose every time he plays.
+Jamie van Dyck studied Music at Yale University.
+He is a composer, arranger, theorist and the lead guitarist for Earthside – one of the more acclaimed modern metal bands in the progressive music scene.
+Jaime is al these together, and also a best friend, a brother, and a passionate musician who feels the bite of anxiety and the relief of purpose every time he plays.

 I want to share with you his thoughts about:

 - Music theory and purpose

 - The Earthside community

 - The hooks of the digital music scene

 - The new Earthside album

 You will find some words that may resonate with you.

 How did your passion for music start?